jesari-git/tt10-gus16-jarias/docs/info.md

 ## How it works

-This project includes a 16-bit experimental CPU (GUS16) with a serial port, memory has to be provided externally.
-An included bootloader allows the execution of programs through the serial port.
+This project includes a 16-bit experimental CPU (GUS16) with a serial port and a few more peripherals (see GUS16_tt.pdf).
+Memory has to be provided externally.
+An included bootloader allows the execution of programs loaded through the serial port.

 ## How to test

-Carefully
+Connect a serial port 8-bit, no parity, 115200 bps, and send an 'L'.
+The bootloader code should reply with another 'L'.
+For more complete tests an external board with SRAM memory and address latches has to be attached to the PMOD ports of the prototype board.

 ## External hardware

-A memory board has to be attached to user PMOD connectors.
+A memory board has to be attached to user PMOD connectors (still pending design)